2 escaped prisoners ID'd after breaking out of Philadelphia prison: police

 Hurst and Grant, who were housed in the same unit but not the same cell, escaped through a hole in the wall in the recreation yard, Carney said.

-Headcounts were increased at the facility due to Hust and Grant escaping, officials noted.
+Headcounts were increased at the facility due to Hurst and Grant escaping, officials said.

 Carney said she reached out to the Pennsylvania Department of Corrections to conduct a facility vulnerability assessment to check the prison's vulnerable points.